wultra/powerauth-cmd-tool/docs/Home.md

 - Version `2.1`
 - Version `3.0` (default)

 You can specify the version of protocol you want to use using parameter `version`.
-The version affects used cryptography, for example version `2.1` activations use different custom encryption, while version `3.0` activations use an integrated ECIES scheme.
+The version affects used cryptography, for example version `2.1` activations use custom encryption, while version `3.0` activations use an integrated ECIES scheme.

 ## Supported Use-Cases